Arbol-Project/gridded-etl-tools/docs/metadata_standard.md

 4. STAC Collections are instantiated for each manager and contain the properties common to that manager's datasets.
 Links to the individual datasets are identified as `"rel" = "item"` under `["links"]`.
 6. The Arbol Root STAC Catalog contains an overall description of Arbol and links to each STAC Collection.

-Integrating STAC with Zarrs required some additional tweaks to our architecture.
-The most notable is referencing `zmetadata` under each Item's `assets` instead of the raw `data`.
-This reflects that the Zarr "files" we open are actually consolidated JOSN metadata referencing all the individual chunks and [aligns with community best practices](https://github.com/radiantearth/stac-browser/issues/44).
-For the same reason we assign the `zmetadata` the role of `zarr-consolidated-metadata`.

 The Pangeo community has been further developing a `datacube` extension for STAC that better describes N-dimensional datasets (see [discussion here](https://discourse.pangeo.io/t/stac-and-earth-systems-datasets/1472)).
 This extension is powerful but requires additional work to implement, maintain, and read.
 Given that all of our N-dimensional datasets in practice only have a time dimension we elected not to implement this extension, for now at least.